LagSensei/LagSensei/README.md

-- 👋 Wassup , welcome to my profile , my name is Sangeeth Sarujan , you can call me Sarujan
+- 👋 Wassup , welcome to my profile , my name is Sangeeth Sarujan
 - 👀 Fields that im interested heavily in is Embedded Systems and Electronics
 - 🌱 I’m currently learning the skills necessary
 - 💞️ I’m looking to collaborate on ...